Lampard to captain England in Ecuador warm-up

 LITTLE COMPETITION

-With Kyle Walker missing out on the squad through injury Johnson, who has looked shaky in defence in recent games for club and country, has little competition.
+With Kyle Walker missing out on the squad through injury Johnson, who has looked shaky in defense in recent games for club and country, has little competition.

 Hodgson said he wanted to see Milner play there in case Johnson gets injured.